 Here are six easy ways to earn miles and points so you can jump-start your plans to redeem nearly free flights and hotel stays.

-Take a few surveys.
-Sign up for programs like e-Miles, e-Rewards and MyPoints that reward you with free miles and points for reading a short marketing message or responding to an online survey.
+Sign up for programs like e-Rewards and MyPoints that reward you with free miles and points for reading a short marketing message or responding to an online survey.
 These programs won’t make you points-rich, but you can add a few hundred or even a thousand miles/points to your accounts each year if you have just a few minutes to spare each week.
 At the very least, this can keep your points from expiring in many cases.

 Just make sure not to pay any “convenience” fees when paying your bills via credit card.
-Some utility companies only take credit cards via a third-party service like Western Union and in those cases a small service fee — usually $3.95 — is added to your total.
+Some utility companies only take credit cards via a third-party service like Western Union and in those cases a small service fee is added to your total.
 As long as you avoid those situations, you can use your rewards credit card to earn miles and points at zero cost to you.

-If you buy those groceries using an American Express EveryDay Preferred card, you’ll earn three points for every dollar spent on groceries, up to $6,000 annually.
-So, in this example, you’d net 19,852 Membership Rewards points in an average year and those points can be transferred to a variety of airline and hotel programs.
+If you buy those groceries using an American Express EveryDay Preferred card, you’ll earn two points for every dollar spent on groceries, up to $6,000 annually.
+So, in this example, you’d net 14,100 Membership Rewards points in an average year and those points can be transferred to a variety of airline and hotel programs.

 You can see how a tiny bit of strategic thinking in terms of how you pay for your purchases will net miles and points that you can redeem for amazing vacations.

 Summer Hull is one of America’s foremost experts when it comes to planning affordable family vacations with frequent flier miles and hotel loyalty points.